weicnnb/JHU_CS675_Project_SentimentAnalysisonMovieReviews/README.md

 e.g.: tfidf_top15: the ranking of top 15 keywords in terms of TFIDF scores

 ### Python notebook
-There are four ipynb notebook in this section:
+There are six ipynb notebook in this section:

 Each ipynb notebook can be runed independently from the beginning, as they include the complete sections from loading data, pre-processing, split dataset, vectorization, modeling, performance measure...

+4 notebooks on modelling with different vectorization

 > tfidf.ipynb: all models with tfidf vectorization